GEANT/edugain-openidfed/OpenID4RS-OpenIDConnect.md

 The aim is to provide a comprehensive understanding of how OpenID Connect facilitates secure and seamless communication between various entities in the Research and Scholarship ecosystem.
-This document should be read in conjunction with the `OpenID Federation R&S Implementation Profile` document to gain a full understanding of the OpenID4RS project.
+This document should be read in conjunction with the `OpenID Federation Research and Education Implementation Profile` document to gain a full understanding of the OpenID4RS project.

 ## 2. Standards